bparanj/crystal/computer/components/CMOS-battery.md

 In summary, CMOS batteries are a common component in various types of computing devices, not just laptops, ensuring that essential system settings and timekeeping functions are preserved when the device is powered off.

 No, CMOS batteries are not found only in laptops.
-They are present in almost all computers, including desktop computers, servers, and some embedded systems.
+They are present in almost all computers,  desktop computers, servers, and some embedded systems.
 The CMOS battery is a standard component on motherboards, regardless of the form factor of the device.

 In desktop computers, the CMOS battery is usually easily accessible by opening the computer case.
-It is typically located on the motherboard, often in a small socket or holder.
+It is  located on the motherboard, often in a small socket or holder.

 In laptops, the CMOS battery is also present on the motherboard.
 However, accessing it may require more disassembly compared to desktop computers.
 Depending on the laptop model, you may need to remove the bottom panel, keyboard, or other components to reach the battery.